ToMe25/PutenAuswertung/docs/markdown/arguments.md

 Values for long options also apply to short options.

 Options:
  -d, --debug                           Enables additional log output about issues and the current program state.
                                        Useful for debugging issues, but likely not useful for the average user.
                                        Verbose and debug are aliases of each other.
  -v, --verbose                         Enables additional log output about issues and the current program state.
                                        Useful for debugging issues, but likely not useful for the average user.
                                        Verbose and debug are aliases of each other.
  -s, --silent                          Disables all log output from this program.
                                        This includes both the standard out/err(shown in your terminal) as well as log files.
                                        The help text and version info still get written.
  -h, --help                            Prints this help text and exits.
                                        Gets written even with --silent.
  -V, --version                         Prints version info about this program and exits.
                                        Gets written even with --silent.
  -D, --docs [DIRECTORY]                Extracts this programs documentation from the jar, then exits.
                                        Puts the documentation in the specified directory, if any.
                                        If none is specified, puts it in the current directory.
  -a, --antenna-data, <FILE>            Sets the file this program should read antenna data records from.
      --antennadata <FILE>
  -t, --turkeys <FILE>                  Sets the file to read the turkey to transponder mappings from.
                                        These mappings tell the program which transponders are attached to the same turkey.
  -z, --zones, <FILE>                   Sets the file to read zone to antenna mappings from.
      --areas <FILE>                    These mappings tell the program which antennas are part of which zone.
  -o, --downtimes, [FILE]               Sets the file to read the system downtimes from.
      --offline-times, [FILE]           System downtimes are the times in which data could not be recorded, --offlinetimes, [FILE]            which thus shouldn't be part of the evaluation.
      --off-times, [FILE]               Use without a value to not read any downtimes file.
      --offtimes [FILE]
  -T, --totals <FILE>                   Sets the file to write the total zone times to.
  -S, --stays <FILE>                    Sets the file to write the individual zone stays to.
  -l, --log-file, [FILE]                Sets the file to write the logging messages to.
      --logfile [FILE]                  Use without a value to disable creating a log file entirely.
  -f, --fill-days,                      Makes the program pad the recording time to full days.
      --filldays                        This means it will assume that all turkeys were in the zone they were first recorded in until their first record.
                                        And that they all were in their last recorded zone until the end of each day.
  -m, --min-time, <TIME>                Sets the minimum time a turkey has to spend in a zone at a time for the stay to be counted.
      --mintime <TIME>                  Set to 0 to disable the check entirely.
                                        Stays shorter than this are counted towards the last stay longer than this value.
                                        The value is in seconds.
                                        The default is 300 seconds, aka 5 minutes.
  -O, --override,                       Tells the program to override output files if they already exist.
-     --override-outputs       If this argument is not specified the program will ask what to do if output files already exist.
+     --override-outputs,               If this argument is not specified the program will ask what to do if output files already exist.
-                              If the program is run non-interactively(in a script or by double-clicking) it overrides output files even without this argument.
+     --overrideoutputs                 If the program is run non-interactively(in a script or by double-clicking) it overrides output files even without this argument.
+ -c, --decimal-separator, <SEPARATOR>  Sets the character to be used to separate the seconds from hundredth in output times.
+     --decimalseparator, <SEPARATOR>   This character will be used in both the output files, and log messages.
+     --decimal-comma, <SEPARATOR>      Can only be either a dot or a comma.
+     --decimalcomma, <SEPARATOR>
+     --comma <SEPARATOR>
 ```

 #### Leerzeichen